 Stage 2 of the inquiry

-In June 2015, the Tribunal determined there was no imminent Crown action to justify the continued urgent status of this inquiry.
+In June 2015, the Tribunal determined there was no imminent Crown action to justify the continued urgent status of the inquiry.
 The Tribunal determined that the inquiry would instead proceed on a ‘priority’ basis, noting the importance of the claim issues before it and the prospect of significant and irreversible prejudice to Māori.
 Hearings for stage two of the inquiry were held from November 2016 to November 2018.

-1) Is the current law in respect of fresh water and freshwater bodies consistent with the principles of the Treaty of Waitangi?
+- Issue question 2: Is the current law in respect of geothermal resources consistent with the principles of the Treaty of Waitangi?

 Members of the Tribunal panel